 The Bottom Line

 Is NYC worth visiting?
 On one hand, you should always travel to a place in order to form your own opinion on it.
 While this may simply end up confirming the hypothesis you had prior to your trip, you should never allow the testimony of a stranger on the internet to lead you down the road of life.
 On the other hand, if you have limited time and money to travel, I wouldn’t prioritize New York.
-Far from being “the center of the universe” or “the greatest city in the world,” New York is a crowded, overpriced carnival filled with scammers and snobs, which can never live up to the sky-high expectations set for it in film, TV and other media.
-Obviously, I hope you end up feeling differently, but it won’t shock me if we end up being on the same page.
+Far from being “the center of the universe” or “the greatest city in the world,” New York is a crowded, overpriced city that in spite of its many admitted charms can never live up to the sky-high expectations set for it in film, TV and other media.